orhun/personal-blog/content/zig-bits-04.md

 Let's experiment with the [`std.http`](https://ziglang.org/documentation/master/std/#A;std:http) module of Zig `>=0.11` and create an HTTP server/client from scratch (along with some benchmarks)!

+**Note**: The standard library has changed since the writing of this article.
+Updated source code for the http server portion can be found at the end of this article.

 <!-- more -->

 <center>